What are Data Types?

 let hasDriverLicense = false;

-Objects are used to store multiple values in a single variable.
-For example, a student object can hold name, age, and grade information.
+An object is a data type used to store multiple values or complex entities.
+For instance, a student object can hold information like name, age, and grade.

 let student = {